About The Speaker...

 About Their Talks...

-The construction industry is full of characters, clerk of works who “go native” and start driving the dumper truck, Project Managers who couldn’t manage a bun fight in a bakery, quantity surveyors with the skills set of a wizard who could work magic on the “final account”, structural engineers who doubled the size of everything “so that they could sleep at night” and others whose contribution was some kind of dark art.
-And helicopters.
-Don’t forget the helicopters.
+The construction industry is full of characters, builders who don’t understand the importance of right angles, Project Managers who couldn’t manage a bun fight in a bakery, quantity surveyors with the skills set of a wizard who could work magic on the “final account”, structural engineers who doubled the size of everything “so that they could sleep at night” and others whose contribution to the built environment felt like a dark art.

 Fee:

-I expect a donation proportionate to the number of people in the room multiplied by the number of laughs.
-Everything I bring in ( less reasonable expenses) goes to Macmillan Cancer Support.
-They supported me from the beginning of my “cancer journey” and continue to do so.
+I expect a donation proportionate to the number of people in the room multiplied by the number of laughs. ( I don’t get out of bed for less than fifty quid) Everything I bring in ( less reasonable travel expenses) goes to Macmillan Cancer Support or CRUK.
 The salary of my oncology nurse and psychologist is paid by Macmillan.
 Be generous!
 I try to use public transport where ever possible and charge transport at cost.
+I just ask for a lift from the closest Railway Station ( and I do have a RailCard )